The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Add wildlife watching to your Monteverde itinerary

-7) See Hummingbirds
+7. See Hummingbirds

-Back to birds, another unique feathered species you can see in Monteverde is a hummingbird.
+Back to birds, another unique feathered species you can see in Monteverde is the hummingbird.
 The world’s smallest bird, hummingbirds are known for their iridescent and brightly coloured plumage.
 They can be seen in the cloud forests and on birdwatching tours but the best place to find hummingbirds is outside Café Colibri at the entrance to Monteverde Cloud Forest Biological Preserve.
 This is a great little café if you’re peckish and has a gift shop attached too.
 If you already have Monteverde Cloud Forest on your itinerary, then this spot is not to be missed.
-There there is a small garden (Monteverde Hummingbird Gallery) with hanging hummingbird feeders.
+There is a small garden (Monteverde Hummingbird Gallery) with hanging hummingbird feeders.
 Hummingbirds expend a huge amount of energy fluttering their wings at a remarkable 80 times per second!
 To sustain this they need lots of energy, which is why the use of hummingbird feeders filled with a sugar water solution is one of the few times it’s actually ok to feed wild animals.

 A small green hummingbird sits on a feeder and looks upwards.
 It leans back at an angle and casts its eyes towards something out of shot.